callumosborn/parallels-developer/README.md

 # Parallels Developer

-This project contains a collection of receipes to create a fully featured developer virtual machine configured for a variety of activities.
+This project contains a collection of recipes to create a fully featured developer virtual machine configured for a variety of activities.

 ## Recipes